pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       format general option.

     Options:
-      -l, --local-only                Do not include superclass properties in the returned instance.
+      --lo, --local-only              Do not include superclass properties in the returned instance.
 Some servers may ignore
                                       this option.
 Default: Include superclass
                                       properties.